 Individuals may choose full day options with a consistent schedule throughout the session.

 I'm interested in enrolling - what happens next?

 Once you have determined you are eligible for Day Habilitation services and are interested in pursuing this option through ChildServe, you can contact your case manager.
 Either you or your child’s case manager can contact ChildServe to begin the enrollment process.

-If Day Habilitation is a good fit, time will be scheduled to complete an assessment, develop care plans and goals, and schedule of services for your child.
-The assessment may include evaluations provided by nursing, OT, PT, Speech and behavior support disciplines at ChildServe.
-Goals, objectives, and identified support services will be established based on each individual’s needs and preferences.
-The plan will be implemented within 30 days of the initial assessment/care team meeting.
+If Day Habilitation is a good fit, time will be scheduled to tour the space, complete an assessment, develop care plans and goals and create a schedule of services for your young adult.
+Goals, objectives and identified support services will be established based on each individual’s needs and preferences.

 How will I learn about my child’s activities at Day Habilitation?